-China economic growth slumps to weakest since 2009, demand ebbs as trade war bites
+China economic growth slips to weakest since 2009, demand ebbs as trade war bites

 Faced with a cooling economy, stock market wobbles and a yuan currency under pressure, policymakers are shifting their priorities to reducing risks to growth by gradually easing monetary and fiscal policy.

-Last week China’s central announced the fourth reserve requirement ratio (RRR) cut this year, stepping up moves to lower financing costs amid concerns over the economic drag from the trade dispute with the United States.
+Last week China’s central announced the fourth reserve requirement ratio (RRR) cut this year, stepping up moves to lower financing costs.

-And more support steps look likely, analysts say, as China starts to bear the full brunt of the trade war with the United States.
+And more support steps look likely, analysts say, as China starts to bear the full brunt of the trade dispute with the United States.

-“Exports have not deteriorated yet but China’s trade will likely shrink due to China-U.S. trade conflicts,” SMBC Nikko Securities’ Hirayama said.
+“China is pulling on all the levers to support domestic demand in the face of this trade pressure.
+There’s already a big acceleration in lending underway and now the PBOC is announcing new steps.”

-“We expect an adverse impact from the trade tension will appear more clearly in data after the start of new year.”
+“In the end, China will do what it takes to safeguard their economy and show the U.S.: ‘Hey, we don’t need you.’”

-Reporting by Kevin Yao; additional reportingh by Vatsal Srivastava in Singapore and Kaori Kaneko in Tokyo.; Writing by Elias Glenn; Editing by Shri Navaratnam
+Reporting by Kevin Yao; additional reporting by Stella Qiu in Beijing, Vatsal Srivastava in Singapore and Kaori Kaneko in Tokyo.; Writing by Elias Glenn; Editing by Shri Navaratnam